littensy/reflex/docs/docs/reference/reflex/combine-producers.md

 #### Parameters

--   `producers` - An object containing the [producers](producer) to combine.
+-   `producers` - An object containing the [producer](producer) slices to combine.
 The combined producer's state will organize the state by the keys of this object.
-Actions will be inherited from the original producers.
+Actions will be inherited from the original slices.

 #### Returns

-A new [producer](producer) with the combined initial states and actions of the given producers.
+A new [producer](producer) with the combined initial states and actions of the given slices.

 :::info Caveats

--   The producer returned by `combineProducers` is **decoupled** from the original producers.
-Updating the state of the combined producer will not update the state of the original producers.
+-   The producer returned by `combineProducers` is **decoupled** from the slices.
+Updating the state of the combined producer will not update the state of the slices.

 -   **Actions can be stacked.** If two actions with the same name are dispatched, they will both be called and update their respective sub-states.
 This can be useful for [batching updates](#dispatching-one-action-to-multiple-producers), but make sure the functions have identical signatures.

--   **[Middleware](middleware) is not inherited from the original producers.** If you want to use middleware, you should apply it to the combined producer.
+-   **[Middleware](middleware) is not inherited from the slices.** If you want to use middleware, you should apply it to the combined producer.

 :::